transpect/epubtools-frontend/README.md

  The element `metadata` includes additional metadata information which is later stored in the OPF file.

- The `hierarchy` element is used to configures how the HTML is split into chunks.
+ The `hierarchy` element is used to configure how the HTML is split into chunks.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>